DKCGroup/DKCGroup.github.io/content/post/25-03-11-Jogn Roger's visit/index.md

 ---
-title: John Rogers, Member of NAS, NAE, and AAAS, and Louis Simpson and Kimberly Querrey Professor at Northwestern University, Visits CDH for In-Depth Discussions with Faculty and Students.
+title: JohnA.
+Rogers,Member of NAS, NAE, and AAAS, and Louis Simpson and Kimberly Querrey Professor at Northwestern University, visited CDH for In-Depth Discussions with Faculty and Students.
 date: 2025-03-11
 link: ''
 image: